 * No. 6 singles player for USF in 2013.
 That’s right, he’s only 24 years old.

-* Four year starter for UC Santa Cruz, and 2009 Division III National Champions.
+* Captain for UC Santa Cruz, and 2009 Division III National Champions.

-* Four time All-American in singles and doubles at Stanford.
+* All-American in singles and doubles at Stanford for four years.

 In other words, these guys are legit.
 Winning a singles match against some of these young bucks is impossible.
 I’d lose 1-6, 1-6 if I’m lucky.
-Winning a doubles match is almost impossible without a good partner.
+Winning a doubles match at the USTA 5.0 level is almost impossible without a good partner.

 In college I remember watching these players compete while I just played intramural tennis.
 They were the studs who won local and national tournaments.
 They were the ones who were coveted by coaches and got multi-year academic scholarships.
 Never did I imagine we’d all play in the same league 20 years later.